 Apple assigns a unique device identifier to each iPhone for third parties to track users for targeted ads (IDFA).
 However, the identifier is now itself a target of two complaints filed by NOYB, a not-for-profit European privacy campaign.
 NOYB (None Of Your Business) is a Vienna-based group, which has filed complaints with data protection authorities in the two countries, asking them to outlaw Apple’s ‘Identifier for Advertisers’ (IDFA) changes.

-IDFA has helped app developers to help target users with ads and track the performance of ads across various devices over time.
-However, next year Apple will expect apps to ask customer consent before the IDFA can be utilized in iOS 14 to track preference across apps, user behavior, and websites for ad targeting purposes.
-This feature was announced in June along with iOS 14 and was initially expected to go into force with the release of Apple’s latest mobile operating system, but Apple chose to delay the feature until 2021, the reason being that it would give developers more time to make the necessary adjustments.
+IDFA has helped app developers to target users with ads and track ad performance across various devices over time.
+However, next year developers will have to get customer consent before the IDFA can be utilized in iOS 14 to track preferences and user behavior across apps and websites for ad targeting purposes.
+This feature was announced in June along with iOS 14 and was initially expected to go into effect with the release of Apple’s latest mobile operating system, but Apple chose to delay the feature until 2021, the reason being that it would give developers more time to make the necessary adjustments.